rss2025/rss2025.github.io/_information/authorinfo.md

 **Submission Requirements:** The authors of Demo paper submissions are required to start the title of the submission with the word “Demonstrating” to communicate to the reviewers the type of  the submission and that they are allowed to be single-blind.
 The authors of Demo papers are also asked to include a short 1-paragraph section at the time of the submission titled “Intended Demonstration” (e.g., before or after the introduction section of their submitted manuscript), of how they envision that the RSS live audience will experience the demonstrated system.
 See examples of ways to demonstrate a system below.
 This section can be removed at the time of the Camera-Ready submission, if the Demo paper is accepted.

-**Conference Demonstration:** Authors of accepted demo papers will be asked to demonstrate to the attendees of the RSS event their system.
+**Conference Demonstration:** Authors of accepted demo papers will be asked to demonstrate their system to the RSS attendees.
 Examples of how this can be achieved include: (i) an interactive demonstration of a software package at the conference, (ii) live demonstration of robotic hardware brought at the conference, (iii) videoconferencing to demonstrate a remote real-world deployment of a robotic system’s abilities.
 The authors of demo papers are asked to describe at the time of the submission how the RSS live audience will experience the demonstrated system.

 **Evaluating Demo Papers:** A Demo paper should outline the design of the system and provide sufficient details to allow the evaluation of its validity, quality, and relevance to RSS.
 A Demo paper can do this by addressing some of the following questions: